 “Gratitude is not just the key.
 It’s a magic key—all you need to do is to use it, and the world is suddenly transformed into a beautiful wonderland, in which you are invited to play.” – M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

 Gratitude is a lens through which we can view our entire world.
-It expands beyond all of the ups and downs that we experience in everyday life.
-You can take an ordinary scene and view it through magical (grateful) lenses.
+It expands beyond all the ups and downs we experience daily.
+You can view an ordinary scene through magical (grateful) lenses.

-Through the lens of gratitude, it is possible.
-The entire world is delighting you with all of the colors, textures, and light around you.
-Just seeing the moon, the stars, and the sunrise can fill your heart with gratefulness.
+Through gratitude, the entire world delights you with all the colors, textures, and light around you.
+Seeing the moon, the stars, and the sunrise can fill your heart with gratefulness.

 2. Gratitude involves accepting and appreciating what is.

 “Gratitude makes our world feel complete and right.
 When we feel the fullness of gratitude, we accept life just as it is—however messy, complicated, and drawn-outside-the-lines that may be.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

 There is a connection between gratitude and acceptance.
 It’s almost as if gratitude is the higher level of acceptance.
-Because not only do we fully accept everything in our lives, but on top of that we add a layer of appreciation.
+Because not only do we accept everything in our lives, but we also add a layer of appreciation.

 3. Gratitude brings us into the present moment.

 “I realized that this total and complete absorption in the present moment is available to us all when we choose to let gratitude wash over us uninhibitedly.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

 This quote came from a poignant moment in the book where the author describes the total joy her newborn daughter embodies while drinking warm milk from a bottle.
-Her newly adopted infant daughter spent her earliest days severely neglected.
+Her adopted infant daughter spent her earliest days neglected.
 She drank watered-down milk and had sores on her body from lack of care.

 “We recognize that we cannot live outside of the great web of life that lovingly holds us in its nurturing embrace, and we vow to protect the sanctity of that web.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

 6. With gratitude, we open ourselves to becoming part of the great dance.

 “As we give thanks, our spirits join with the Great Spirit in the dance of life that is the interplay between giver and receiver.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

 7. To feel gratitude, we must feel worthy of receiving the gifts before us.

 “It cannot exist if you don’t recognize that you have received a gift, and it can’t exist if you don’t feel worthy of getting the gift.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

 Gratitude requires a sense of worthiness.
-If we don’t feel worthy of the many gifts we are receiving in a way we deflect them from our consciousness.
-We must acknowledge “I am here and I am so grateful” because gratitude plays an important role in receiving.
+If we don’t feel worthy of the many gifts we receive, we deflect them from our consciousness.
+We must acknowledge “I am here, and I am so grateful” because gratitude plays a vital role in receiving.

 8. Forgiveness and gratitude are connected.

 “Forgiveness leads to gratitude, and not just gratitude in general but, in a beautifully healing movement, to an outpouring of appreciation for the very things that caused such pain in the first place.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

-When we are able to forgive things that aren’t even personal (which they never are) then we can move forward into feelings of gratitude.
-Only then can you can think, “Interactions with this person awoke me to areas of my heart that needed healing.
+When we see things that aren’t even personal (which they never are), we look forward to feelings of gratitude.
+Only then can you think, “Interactions with this person awoke me to areas of my heart that needed healing.
 I’ve since been able to care for my tender heart in ways I needed.”

 9. Gratitude is a place we can inhabit.
 It’s a state of consciousness that resides within.

 “When we live from this place long enough, we begin actually to inhabit gratitude, our every inhalation and exhalation a breath of thanksgiving no matter what is going on in the external world.” -M.J.
-Ryan, Attitudes of Gratitude
+Ryan, Attitudes of Gratitude.

-Robert Emmons, PhD says, “Gratitude has the power to heal, energize, and change our lives.
+Robert Emmons, Ph.D., says, “Gratitude has the power to heal, energize, and change our lives.
 It’s not simply that gratitude brings more happiness or better health.
 It’s much more than that.
 It literally breathes new life into us!
 And society needs more people who are alive.”